-Having considered everything carefully, I've come to a similar conclusion to our investigator and for substantially similar reasons.
+Having considered everything carefully, I've come to the same conclusion as our investigator and for substantially similar reasons.
 I'll explain why below.
-I've also updated the required redress to account for changes made to the guidance by the FCA since our investigator gave his opinion.
+I've also updated the required redress to account for changes made to the guidance by the FCA since our investigator gave her opinion.